exponea/exponea-flutter-sdk/Documentation/authorization.md

   excerpt: Full authorization reference for the Flutter SDK
 ---

-The SDK exchanges data with the Engagement APIs through authorized HTTP/HTTPS communication.
+The SDK exchanges data with the {user.mkg} APIs through authorized HTTP/HTTPS communication.
 The SDK supports two authorization modes: the default **token authorization** for public API access and the more secure **customer token authorization** for private API access.
 Developers can choose the appropriate authorization mode for the required level of security.

 ## Token authorization